Today, we’re going to take a look at the 7 best WooCommerce abandoned cart plugins in 2018.

 Metrilo WooCommerce Marketing Platform

-Marketed as a specialist ecommerce marketing platform for online stores, Metrilo doesn’t just track and send abandoned cart emails, but also gives you suggestions on how you can optimize the entire process.
+Marketed as a specialist ecommerce marketing platform for online stores, Metrilo doesn’t just track and send abandoned cart emails, but makes all customer data usable via email to optimize the entire process.

 Because of this added layer, Metrilo has some great features: